XMUMY/docs/docs/app/get-started.md

 !!! note

     - XMUX only supports iOS 9.0+
     - Some functions of XMUX android app require access to Google Services.
-At least you should have access to Google Serivces when first login.

 ### Web / PWA